aiverify-foundation/aiverify/docs/getting-started/docker-setup.md

 ```bash
 bash docker-start.sh
 ```
 2. You will be prompted to enter `Username` and `Password`. !!!
-Warning If this is the first time running AI Verify on Docker after a new installation, the Username and Password will be set in MongoDB.
+Warning If this is the first time running AI Verify on Docker after a new installation or if you did `bash docker-reset.sh` prior to `bash docker-start.sh`, the Username and Password will be set in MongoDB.
 Please remember them as you will be prompted to enter them whenever you run AI Verify on Docker.
 3. Type [http://localhost:3000](http://localhost:3000) into your browser's address bar.
 !!!
 Warning
       Upon initial start-up of the toolkit, pages might take some time to load.